danyaberezun/KEEPs/README.md

-And we may infer the bounds only in the "*when* branch body" node, but would like to use them in the "*when* expression while checking conformance of the expected type to the provided one.
+And we may infer the bounds only in the "*when* branch body" node, but would like to use them in the "*when* expression while checking the conformance of all the branches to the expected type.

-The current implementation checks the expected type in the place where it was generated, while to correctly take GADT inference into account, we have to check the expected type more often and in case of success, replace the inferred type of the expression with the expected one.
+The current implementation checks the expected type in the place where it was generated, while, to correctly take GADT inference into account, we have to check the expected type more often and in case of success, replace the inferred type of the expression with the expected one.

 ## Case without an expected type

-While to typecheck the expression with the expected type is not a problem and this code could be easily typechecked:
+While to typecheck the expression with the expected type is not a problem, and this code could be easily typechecked:

 ```Kotlin
 fun <T> foo(v: Box<T>) {